3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 operating system without any additional applications.
 It can be modified to given platform by including and excluding particular drivers, called modules.
 In general, it is done to limit size of kernel image and adjust its performance.
-In Trenchboot Secure Launch process it perform additional operations - makes some measurements.
+In Trenchboot Secure Launch process it performs additional operations - makes some measurements.
 But more about it, we will discuss later.

 #### initrd